 A bargain sale is a unique opportunity for non-profits to achieve significant outright gifts in support of their mission.
-This charitable planning technique is often overlooked and definitely underused, and has many applications.
 In short, a bargain sale is the purchase of property (securities, real estate, etc.) for less than its fair market value.
 The difference between the fair market value and the sales price constitutes a charitable gift.
 The donor/seller is therefore able to recoup some cash, perhaps equal to their investment in the property, and use the balance as a charitable gift.

 Second, a maximum of 30% of a ministries’ revenue (excluding capital funds) can be used to service debt.

 Different from most lenders, the Free Methodist Loan Fund does not charge any points or fees for new loans.
 The ministry normally incurs out of pocket expenses to cover the cost of an appraisal, mortgage preparation, and title insurance.
 Title insurance and appraisals will depend on the amount of the loan.
-Below are approximate rates for the state of Michigan.
-Please contact a local appraiser, attorney, and title company in your state to get a more accurate price.
+Please contact a local appraiser, attorney, and title company in your state to get an accurate price.